Enigmatis/graphql-java-annotations/README.md

 }
 ```

 In addition, `@GraphQLDefaultValue` can be used to set a default value to a parameter.
-Due to limitations of annotations, the default valueu has to be provided by a class that implements `Supplier<Object>`:
+Due to limitations of annotations, the default value has to be provided by a class that implements `Supplier<Object>`:

 ```java
 public static class DefaultValue implements Supplier<Object> {